skrisliu/delag/README.md

-# delag
+# DELAG
-DELAG: DEEP ENSEMBLE LEARNING FOR LST RECONSTRUCTION IN LANDSAT CROSS-TRACK AREAS
+DELAG: Deep Ensemble Learning with ATC and Gaussian processes for LST Reconstruction in Landsat cross-track areas

+## Code and data coming soon